VCodecV4L2 C++ library

 |---|---|

 | src | Source video frame (see Frame class description).
-To encode video, the src frame must have the raw pixel format NV12. |
+For encoding: must have raw pixel format NV12.
+For decoding: must have compressed format H264 or HEVC (set size to the actual bitstream length). |

 | dst | Result video frame (see Frame class description).
-To encode video data, the dst frame must have a compressed pixel format (field fourcc of Frame class): JPEG or H264. |
+For encoding: must have compressed format JPEG, H264, or HEVC.
+For decoding: must have raw pixel format NV12. |

 Returns: TRUE if the frame was encoded or FALSE if not.